KushajveerSingh/notes/docs/html/html.md

     ```html
     <link rel="prev" href="example.com/article-part-1.html">
     ```

 - `stylesheet` - to import external stylesheets

     ```html
     <link rel="stylesheet" href="main.css" />
     ```

-- `dns-prefetch` - to improve page load times.
+- `dns-prefetch` - to improve page load times, by doing DNS lookup to get the IP address of the resource.
     - If the page is going to make requests to external domains (due to scripts, styleheets, images, libraries), then use `dns-prefetch` to instruct the browser to resolve the domain name in advance.
     - Put this tag near the start of `<head>`, so the browser can start DNS resolution as soon as possible.
     - You do not need this tag for resources that are accessed immeditaly as the page load's (like stylesheets, scripts) as the browser will automatically perform DNS resolution for them.